MThos/lolcensus/README.md

 ## Description:

-LEAGUE CENSUS is an **AJAX and PHP web application** for retrieval of summoner and champion information by pulling data from [Riot Games API](https://developer.riotgames.com/api/methods).
-The web application is a work in progress, constantly being improved and updated.
-Only client-side code is publicly hosted on Github currently and it mainly consists of **Javascript, JQuery, and PHP**.
-The data is stored in **MySQL**.
+LEAGUE CENSUS is a **Django Web Application** for retrieval of summoner and champion information by pulling data from [Riot Games API](https://developer.riotgames.com/api/methods).
+The application is a work in progress and is built from code I had originally written in PHP and JavaScript many years ago.
+It is constantly being improved and updated.
+Any data is stored in **MySQL**.
+Currently researching **MEMCACHED** for caching of data.

 ## Version:
-**Current Patch: 8.2.1**
+**Current Leauge Patch: 10.2.1**

 LEAGUE CENSUS is updated the day after every **major patch** released for League of Legends.

+It is currently in v1.0.0.1

 ## Creators & Authors: